SharonAb2/darey.io-3mtt/README.md

 2. On the webpage, i clicked "Download for windows", because i use windows system.
 3. Located the downloaded.exe file, and double clicked to run the installer.
 4. Clicked "Next" through the installation wizard and all the remaining prompt.
-5. Lastly. i clicked "Install" for the installation and after the software was installed, i clicked "Finish" to complete the installation.
+5. Lastly, i clicked "Install" for the installation and after the software was installed, i clicked "Finish" to complete the installation.
 6. After complete installation, i launched the VScode to start, and the image below was gotten after lauching and setting up the VScode.

 ![vscode](./img/1.%20vscode.png)